Exohayvan/atsuko/documents/Crisis-Support-Numbers.md

-Certainly!
-Here's the complete and updated list of crisis hotlines in the USA for you to share:

----

 🌟 **USA Crisis Support Resources** 🌟

 If you're facing challenges, remember you're not alone.
 These resources are here to help, 24/7: